Skip to main content

 • initialImage: String? - Base64-encoded reference image

-• enhance: Boolean - Whether to enhance the prompt (default: true)
+• enhance: Boolean - Auto-enhance the prompt (default: true)

 realtime.setImage(imageBase64, prompt, enhance, timeout)